 ania zoltkowski

-This realisation catalysed a deeper questioning of industry practices, global systems, and my own contributions.
-It led me to London, where I pursued a master's in Fashion Futures at the London College of Fashion.
-Under the mentorship of sustainability pioneers Alex McIntosh and Kate Fletcher, and supported by the Centre for Sustainable Fashion, my perspective transformed.
-I discovered fashion's place within a broader web of connections – integrating notions of spirituality, ecology, economics, culture, and beyond.
+This catalysed a deeper questioning that led me to pursue a master's in Fashion Futures at the London College of Fashion.
+Under the mentorship of sustainability pioneers Kate Fletcher, Alex McIntosh and others, my world transformed.
+I discovered fashion's place within the broader web of life and I began exploring fashion-textiles with my personal values rooted in spirituality, ecology, embodiment, and more.

-Parallel to my professional journey, I've dedicated over 15 years to personal development and inner work.
-My exploration spans meditation, kundalini yoga, visioning, embodiment practices, archetypal work, hypnosis, NLP, energetics, sacred sexuality, and more.
+Parallel to my professional journey, I've dedicated over 15 years to personal development and transformative inner work.
+My exploration spans meditation, yoga, visioning, embodiment, archetypal work, hypnosis, energetics, sacred sexuality, and more.
 This depth of personal work has profoundly shaped my approach to sustainability and fashion-textiles.
-My recent completion of a 2-year Shamanic Immersion 'LuminoGaia' with Luna Wood has further deepened my understanding of vital sustainability.
+Completing of a 2-year Shamanic Immersion 'LuminoGaia' with Luna Wood further deepened my understanding of sustainability.

 GRATITUDE